Anthony-Macabata/Built-Active-Active-Enterprise-Core-with-VRRP-MSTP-DHCP-Failover/README.md

 https://github.com/user-attachments/assets/aacd9f15-05fa-40ee-8f06-9ed837b44fb1

-**My Improvement:** I was able to lessen the downtime into less than 1 second by adjusting the interval to 200ms, keep note this methos is cpu intensive!
+**My Improvement:** I was able to lessen the downtime into less than 1 second only 1 packet dropped by adjusting the interval to 200ms, keep note this method is cpu intensive!
 Since we have CCR2116 as an absolute powerhouse core we will have no problem with an interval of 200ms

 https://github.com/user-attachments/assets/420fa2db-e2a0-4a94-ac59-e8b4fc57c711